fossabot/backend/README.md

 They're divided up into 5 main files:

- - `base.json`: This file is the very base file and contains configuration that is used in both production and development.
+ - `default.json`: This file is the very base file and contains configuration that is used as defaults in all environments unless overwritten by below files.
- - `test.json`: This file contains setting overrides for when in test.
+ - `test.js`: This file contains setting overrides for when in test.
  - `development.json`: This file contains setting overrides for when in development.
  - `production.json`: This file contains setting overrides for when in prodution.
- - `secret.json`: This file contains setting overrides for all environments and should be gitignored or dynamically populated with a system like Ansible.
+ - `local.json`: This file contains setting overrides for all environments and should be gitignored or dynamically populated with a system like Ansible.

 ## Running in production